dymmond/esmerald/docs/en/docs/configurations/jwt.md

 ```

 !!! info
-    The example uses a supported [JWTAuthMiddleware](../databases/saffier/middleware.md#jwtauthmiddleware)
+    The example uses a supported [JWTAuthMiddleware](../databases/edgy/middleware.md#jwtauthmiddleware)
-    from Esmerald with Saffier ORM.
+    from Esmerald with Edgy ORM.

 ## Parameters